Walter O. Snelling: Personal life

 In 1919, Snelling married Helen Marjorie Gahring (1901–1976) in Union City, Pennsylvania.
 She was the daughter of his first customer, John Gahring.
 The Snellings had seven children and lived their entire married lives in Allentown, Pennsylvania.
 The family purchased a home at the edge of the city's West Park in either 1940 or 1941, and Walter remained there until his death on September 10, 1965.

 One of their sons, Richard Arkwright Snelling, was the Governor of Vermont.
 Another son, Charles Darwin Snelling, was appointed chairman of the Metropolitan Washington Airports Authority, a life trustee of Cedar Crest College in Allentown, a member of the Propane Education and Research Council, and past president of the Pennsylvania Society.
 He published a short memoir in New York Times columnist David Brooks' blog.

 In popular culture

-On the animated television series King of the Hill, Hank Hill refers to Snelling as the "father of modern propane."
+On an episode of the animated television series King of the Hill, character Hank Hill refers to Snelling as the "father of modern propane."